Petitoto/Enigma-Cracker/README.md

         NB: multi processing prevents storing configurations as generators
 ```

-Main principle:
+Main idea behind Enigma's cryptanalysis:
 - generate a lot of possible configurations
-- attack configurations to filter them
+- use attacks to filter configurations
-- repeat until the correct configuration is the only one left
+- repeat attacks until the correct configuration is the only one left
+- some attacks allow separate computing of rotors, plugboard and ring settings

 ### Demo
 #### Help